gnachman/iterm2-website/source/_includes/documentation-iterm2-menu.md

 #### iTerm2 > Show Tip of the Day
 When you start using iTerm2 it will offer to show you a daily tip describing a feature.
 You can show a tip immediately by selecting this item.

-#### iTerm2 > Check for Incompatible Software
-Checks if you have any software on your system that has not been updated for compatibility with the current version of iTerm2.

 #### iTerm2 > Check for Updates
 Checks to see if a new version of iTerm2 is available.
 If Preferences > General > Prompt for test-release updates is turned on then this includes beta versions; otherwise only stable versions are downloaded.